Lock in your look with Photographic Styles

 Slide the Shutter button to the left and hold it to take a burst of photos, then release it to stop.

-With iOS 14, you can capture photos in burst mode by pressing the Volume up button.
+With iOS 14 and later, you can capture photos in burst mode by pressing the Volume up button.
 Just go to Settings > Camera and turn on Use Volume Up for Burst.

 * To take videos with customisable resolution, stereo audio and audio zoom, switch to Video mode.